 As a result, we have become addicted as a society.
 To always be expecting every kind of help to come from outside.
 Feeling sick?
 Pop a pill.
 Feeling dull?
 Take a caffeinated drink.
 Feeling bored?
 Tap on the phone and find something interesting.
 We have become a technologically strong society with mentally and physically weak people.

-We can truly solve this addiction to excessive external dependencies can only with an internal solution.
+We can truly solve this addiction to excessive external dependencies only with an internal solution.
 By tapping into the hidden, latent powers of our minds.
-This first post on the placebo effect marks the beginning of an exploration.
-Where we will train our minds, intentionally design and form routines and habits, and strengthen ourselves from within.
-Looking forward to this adventure!
+We can train our minds, intentionally design and form routines and habits, and strengthen ourselves from within.
 Be intentional, think positive, stay strong!